 The English Cocker Spaniel breed is so delightful!

-Find everything you need to know about the delightful English Cocker; their attractive characteristics and gentle temperament, health care issues, training requirement, and more.
+Find out all you need to know about this gorgeous dog breed; their attractive characteristics and gentle temperament, health care issues they may face during their lifetime, training requirements, and more.

-But, it's not just working cockers used for sport; show Spaniels are often used as hunting dogs.
+However, it's not unheard of for show Cockers to be used for sport in the field; show Spaniels are sometimes used as hunting dogs.

-Cocker Spaniels are solid and stocky; their bodies are strong and compact and have a well-developed, deep chest.
+Cocker Spaniels are solid and stocky; their bodies are robust and compact, and have a well-developed, deep chest.

 Their hindquarters are sturdy, round and plump, and they have strong, muscular back legs, which helps them be swift runners.